Contextual Semantic Parsing for Multilingual Task-Oriented Dialogues: Ethical Considerations

 \section{Ethical Considerations}

 Our translation method replaces the manual work needed to create multilingual dialogue datasets usually done via crowdsourcing.
 Instead, it requires some computation time which can be an environmental concern.
 However, in practice, such additional computing is small and much cheaper than the cost of human annotation for the same amount of data.
-Dataset translation takes about half an hour on an Nvidia TITAN V GPU.
+The translation of the data set takes about half an hour on an Nvidia TITAN V GPU.
 Training takes about 6 hours on an Nvidia V100 GPU.
 We did not use crowdworkers for this paper.
 The error analysis was done by the authors.